ShubhShashank/emoter/README.md

 * Database is too young (<8000 classifications) to be consistently accurate
 * Emote / Emoter agents are only deployable with Python
 * Emoter agents have no ability to remember or learn new things
+* Emoter agents only search for one matching database, not multiple.
+If the threshold fails, then Emoter will just search the entire database.

 ### Future Plans